geo-fluid-dynamics/Eulerian_Lagrangian_snow_solver/Readme.md

 ## Details on the code
 If you want to adjust the computation, so e.g. change the flow law, the routine for velocity computation or deactivate specific modules two locations in the code are relevant:
-1. the input of main(...)
+1. the input of `main(...)` in 'main_snow_model.py'
-2. the modules that solve for temperature (heat transport, diffusion - Module I), deposition rate (water vapor transport, diffusion - Module II) and ice volume fraction combined with mesh coordinates (mechanical settling, advection - Module III), which can all be deactived/activated.
+2. the modules that solve for temperature (heat transport, diffusion - Module I - 'T_solver.py'), deposition rate (water vapor transport, diffusion - Module II - 'c_solver.py') and ice volume fraction combined with mesh coordinates (mechanical settling, advection - Module III - 'coupled_update_phi_coord'), which can all be deactived/activated.

 #### 1. Input options for main()
 - *geom* defines the initial geometry of the snowpack model.
 Three options ('FieldScale0.5m', 'LabScale0.02m', 'layer_based0.5m_2Layer') are available.
 'FieldScale0.5m' is the default.